rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to create measurable impact at scale, through contextual solutions informed by a bottom-up understanding of governance structures, brought her to Samagra.
-Currently, she is part of the Anamaya team in Odisha.
+Currently, she is part of the Niramaya team in Uttar Pradesh.
     image: /img/edited_img_7635.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ria-goyal-2b3935189/'
     name: Ria Goyal
-    project: Anamaya
+    project: Niramaya
   - bio: >
       Rishik holds a Bachelor’s degree in Economics from Ramjas College, University of Delhi.
 Before joining Samagra, he interned at KPMG India,